 The right to be tried within a reasonable time has been extensively studied in European legal systems, which have been influential.
 However, it remains a subject of controversy.
 From a doctrinal point of view, the temporality of the trial has been explored by various scholars, yet it remains a source of controversy.
-A fundamental conflict exists between modern proponents of celerity, who advocates for expedited proceedings, and traditionalists, who emphasize the quality of the trial and strict adherence to the rights of the defense.
+A fundamental conflict exists between modern proponents of celerity, who advocate for expedited proceedings, and traditionalists, who emphasize the quality of the trial and strict adherence to the rights of the defense.
+This tension highlights two competing interest: on the one hand, the need for speed, which prioritizes the swift resolution of cases, and on the other, the competing right to respect procedural formalism (legal formalities, publicity of debates, and observance of the rights of the defense, etc.,) and the quality of the trial.